ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 ### "instance"

 The "instance" member is a JSON string containing a URI reference that identifies the specific occurrence of the problem.
-It may or may not yield further information if dereferenced.

-When the "instance" URI is dereferenceable it can return the same problem response that was returned to the client which generated the problem originally.
-It might also return more information about the problem occurrence in other formats (e.g., using proactive content negotiation; see {{HTTP, Section 12.5.1}}).
+When the "instance" URI is dereferenceable, the problem details object can be fetched from it.
+It might also return information about the problem occurrence in other formats through use of proactive content negotiation (see {{HTTP, Section 12.5.1}}).

 When the "instance" URI is not dereferenceable, it serves as a unique identifier for the problem occurrence that may be of significance to the server, but is opaque to the client.